Saving, Copying, & Sharing Responses

 For smaller selections, you can select the text using your cursor and use the standard keyboard shortcut for your device (Command + C on macOS; Ctrl + C on Windows).
 In text citation numbers are included but not the actual referenced piece of literature if selected or if the built-in copy tool is used but can be removed.

-Sharing a Response
+Sharing A Response

 Consult does not currently include a native share or permalink feature for individual responses.
 To share a response with a colleague: